frawleyskid/nothingradical.blog/content/posts/finding-my-people/index.md

 your emergency contact, someone to split rent or domestic duties with, someone to take care of you when you're sick, etc.

-That was a hug existential fear of mine for the first few years after coming out as aro.
+That was a huge existential fear of mine for the first few years after coming out as aro.
 What happens when all my friends inevitably find exclusive romantic partners, "settle down," and forget about me?